Language selection

 Disclosure of normal values and amounts of subsidy

-The liability for anti-dumping and countervailing duties results from the proceedings conducted under SIMA and from the finding of the Canadian International Trade Tribunal (CITT).
-Information regarding the normal value and amount of subsidy of the subject goods in question and the amount of anti-dumping and countervailing duty payable should be obtained from the exporter.
-Related information may be made available to importers on a need-to-know basis in accordance with the provisions of Memorandum D14-1-2: Disclosure of Normal Values, Export Prices, and Amounts of Subsidy Established Under the Special Import Measures Act.
+The liability for anti-dumping and countervailing duties results from the proceedings conducted under SIMA from the finding of the Canadian International Trade Tribunal (CITT).
+Information regarding the normal value and amount of subsidy of the subject goods in question and the amount of anti-dumping and countervailing duties payable should be obtained from the exporter.
+Related information may be made available to importers on a need-to-know basis in accordance with the provisions of Memorandum D14-1-2, Disclosure of Normal Values, Export Prices, and Amounts of Subsidy Established Under the Special Import Measures Act to importers.

 General information for CBSA assessment and revenue management (CARM)